espruino/EspruinoDocs/info/Saving.md

 boot time.

 However there are other methods of saving code that can be more efficient, or can allow you to do things like saving constants.

+You can change methods using the down-arrow below the Upload icon in the IDE, or under `Communications` in the `Settings` window.
 See below for more information.